By Clare Redpath, UX Designer at Freethinking

-For each project, we need to gain a good understanding of the problem we are trying to solve before we can begin exploring possible solutions through idea generation, sketching and prototyping.
-Once we feel confident in the solution we’ve landed on, we are then able to materialize this through final design.
+For each project, we need to understand the problem we are trying to solve before we can begin exploring possible solutions through idea generation, sketching and prototyping.
+Once we feel confident in the solution we’ve landed on, we can materialize this through final design.

 The process is further broken down into:

 Often what people say they do is very different to what they literally do.
-If we take the time to dive deep into understanding our users, then the ideas we generate will allow us to build and implement offerings that most accurately meet the needs of the user.
+If we take the time to dive deep into understanding our users, then the ideas we generate will allow us to build and implement offerings that most accurately meet the user’s needs.

-It is in the best interest of business, developers and designers to focus on the needs and values of the user, using design thinking as the central process, to ensure that a viable business strategy can convert into customer value and market opportunity.
+It is in the best interest of business, developers, and designers to focus on the user’s needs and values, using design thinking as the central process, to ensure that a viable business strategy can convert into customer value and market opportunity.